-- Your first intro-call.
+- Your first intro call.
 Prepare a pitch about your company.
 It should be short but integral.
-Strive to cover all the basic info about what you do, who are your clients, what’s your business model, how you operate, hire, manage and pay your employees, and what you’re expecting from them.
+Strive to cover all the basic info about what you do, your clients, and your business model.
+Explain how you operate, hire, manage and pay your employees and what you expect from them.

 - Face-to-face meeting.
-Repeat, dive into details, answer their questions and make sure they got you right.
+Repeat, dive into details, answer their questions, and ensure they got you right.

 - Test task.
 Giving your candidates a real-life project is also a form of onboarding.
-In fact, we don’t know a better way to introduce someone to their range of responsibilities.
+We don’t know a better way to introduce someone to their range of responsibilities.

-- Ask what tools they’ll need for their work, and arrange their corporate email, accesses, and subscriptions they need to be ready by the time they come in for their first day.
+- Ask what tools they’ll need for their work, and arrange their corporate email, accesses, and subscriptions to be ready by the time they come in for their first day.

 Being small has its ups and downs.
-The biggest challenge is to compete against the big sharks for the talent.
-There aren’t as many benefits for small business employees, so don’t expect people to ecstatic by default when you contact them about your position.
+The biggest challenge is to compete against the big sharks.
+There aren’t as many benefits for small business employees.
+Don’t expect people to be ecstatic by default when you contact them about your position.

-But don’t worry there is something you can do about it!
-You know how you market yourself to your prospect customers?
-Yeah, do the same for your prospect employees.
-Being visible and open about your company culture, inner kitchen and in-house expertise will make it much easier for you to hire your 10th employee.
+But don’t worry, there is something you can do about it!
+Do you know how you market yourself to your prospective customers?
+Yeah, do the same for your prospective employees.
+Being visible and open about your company culture, inner kitchen, and in-house expertise is beneficial.
+It will make it much easier for you to hire your 10th employee.

 Hiring with training wheels